Attributes

 -

-object_path(str): Full path to the file or folderattribute_or_name(Attribute or str): Attribute object or attribute name
+target(str or class: Task): Path to the file or folder, or a Task objectattribute(class: Attribute or str): The attribute object or attribute name

 -